jpulse-net/jpulse-framework/docs/handlebars.md

 The jPulse Framework uses server-side Handlebars templating to create dynamic web pages.
 This document provides a comprehensive guide to using Handlebars in your jPulse applications.

-See also the [Handlebars Examples](/jpulse-examples/handlebars.shtml) page, which provides interactive examples with source code for all the concepts covered in this guide.
+**🎯 Live Examples:** See the [Handlebars Examples](/jpulse-examples/handlebars.shtml) page, which provides interactive examples with source code for all the concepts covered in this guide.

 ## Overview